pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

 ## Configure

 We display the URL address of the installer when you start your VM.
-Check in the console that is accessed from your VirtualBox GUI.
+Check the console in the VirtualBox GUI.

-A self-signed certificate is used by default, you have to explicitelly accept it in your browser.
+A self-signed certificate is used by default, you have to explicitly accept it in your browser.

-Follow the steps:
+Follow the steps below:

 - Accept EULA
 - Enter your license key